Hady-Eslam/XO-Project/README.md

 # XO-Project

+#PUROSE
+a game for fun

+#DATA OF REALEASE
+01/04/2016

+#LANGUAGE
+c++

+#PROJECT DISCPREPTION
-it is a project to make xo game in c++
+it is a project to make xo game